opendevstack/ods-provisioning-app/README.md

 The APIs exposed for direct usage, and also for the UI are in the [controller package](src/main/java/org/opendevstack/provision/controller).
 The connectors to the various tools to create resources are in the [services package](src/main/java/org/opendevstack/provision/services)

-## What happens in error cases

-Up to (and including) `v1.1.x` when provisioning failed, corrupt and inconsistent states where left in the bugtracker system, bitbucket etc. which had do be cleaned up *manually* based on logs.
-This is rectified and a the new `default` behavior is to see every post to the API as `atomic` unit of work, which in case of failure is tried to be cleaned up (alike functional rollback).
-This behavior can be turned *off* by specifying the new property
-`provision.cleanup.incomplete.projects` and setting it to `false`.

 ## How to develop locally